bunkerity/bunkerweb/docs/special_folders.md

 # Special folders

-Please note that bunkerized-nginx run as an unprivileged user (UID/GID 101 when using the Docker image) and you should set the rights on the host accordingly to the files and folders on your host.
+Please note that bunkerized-nginx runs as an unprivileged user (UID/GID 101 when using the Docker image) and you should set the rights on the host accordingly to the files and folders on your host.

 ## Multisite

-When the special folder "support" the multisite mode, you can create subfolders named as the server names used in the configuration.
+When the special folder "supports" the multisite mode, you can create subfolders named as the server names used in the configuration.
 When doing it only the subfolder files will be "used" by the corresponding web service.

 ## Web files